kszkad/UAV-NAVIGATION-VIA-DRL/README.md

 ## Project Introduction
 This project is the open-source implementation of the paper titled "A Hierarchical Navigation Framework for UAVs Based on Visual Guidance and Deep Reinforcement Learning in Unstructured Environments"
 ## Project Structure
-├── video/               # Directory for datasets
+├── video/               # Directory for vedio
 ├── code/                # Source code
 ├── environment.yml     # Dependencies required for the project
 ├── LICENSE              # License file